MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-slicer-hierarchy-multiple-fields.md

     :::image type="content" source="media/power-bi-slicer-hierarchy-multiple-fields/power-bi-slicer-indentation.png" alt-text="Screenshot of Set the hierarchy slicer indentation.":::

 ## Limitations and considerations

-- For tabular models, this feature requires SQL Server Analysis Services 2017 or newer
+- For tabular models, this feature requires SQL Server Analysis Services 2017 or newer.
-- For multi-dimensional models, this feature requires SQL Server Analysis Services 2019 CU5 or newer with SuperDAXMD enabled
+- For multi-dimensional models, this feature requires SQL Server Analysis Services 2019 CU5 or newer with SuperDAXMD enabled.
+Read more about [SuperDAXMD](/analysis-services/multidimensional-models/dax-for-multidimensional-models?view=asallproducts-allversions#superdaxmd).

 ## Next steps